Guru Governance Overview 📜

 Governance standards should most-often be defined by your team's Knowledge Council (the group of stakeholders who oversee Guru).
 Your team's Knowledge Council should collaborate internally (with the help of your CSM) to decide on a scalable set of standards.
 Standards should be evaluated overtime in order to reflect team feedback, changing internal workflows, and enhancements to Guru's product.

 Begin by collaborating on the Google sheet in order to propose processes and share feedback via comments

 Hold your workshop in order to determine which standards you will agree upon going forward

 Set up templates to make it easy for Authors to follow the agreed upon standards.
-Templates help ensure that you consistently follow your agreed upon processes when it comes to Collection Structures (Boards), Verifiers, and Verification Intervals
+Templates help ensure that you consistently follow your agreed upon processes when it comes to Collection Structures (Folders), Verifiers, and Verification Intervals

 How can I learn more?
 How have other teams done this?